Expand description

 let config = BootstrapConfig::default();

-let mut network = CoreBuilder::with_config(config, handler)
+let mut network = CoreBuilder::with_config(config)

 .build()